 FAQs

 You can drywall your basement, but it requires skill and proper tools.
-DIY drywall installation can save labor costs, typically ranging from $50 to $90 per hour for professionals.
+DIY drywall installation can save labor costs.
 However, drywalling can be labor-intensive, involving cutting, hanging, taping, mudding, and sanding.

 If you have basic home improvement skills, DIY could help reduce costs, especially for smaller tasks like painting the walls or handling simpler layouts.
 However, more complex features, like high ceilings or multiple corners, may be challenging for beginners.